auberginehill/unzip-silently/README.md

                     <li>If the <code>-Purge</code> parameter is added to the command launching Unzip-Silently, the original zip file(s) will be deleted.</li>
                 </p>
                 <p>
-                    <li>For each zip file content extraction procedure also a progress bar is shown in a separate window, which closes after the extraction has been done.
+                    <li>For each zip file content extraction procedure a progress bar is shown in a separate window, which closes after the extraction has been done.
 Another progress bar is also shown in console, if multiple zip files are being processed.</li>
                 </p>
             </ul>
         </td>